Bachelor of Science with a Major in Mechanical Engineering, Medical Preparation Option

 Mechanical engineering encompasses a vast range of industrial activities.
 Mechanical engineers conceive, plan, design, and direct the manufacture, distribution, and operation of complex systems.
 Applications include aerospace, energy conversion, computer-aided design and manufacturing, power and propulsion systems, robotics, and control systems.
 The bachelor of science with a major in mechanical engineering, medical preparation option degree program prepares students for application to medical school.
 Students are prepared to work in research and development or to pursue graduate study in the fields of biomechanics and biotechnology.

 Bachelor of Sciences with a Second Major in Mechanical Engineering, Medical Preparation Option

-Any undergraduate student who is enrolled at GW may declare a second major in mechanical engineering only if his or her primary degree is a Bachelor of Science.
-The student must meet the degree requirements for a Bachelor of Science in mechanical engineering, including SEAS general, major, technical electives, humanities/social science, and SEAS/technical GPA requirements.
+Any undergraduate student who is enrolled at GW may declare a second major in mechanical engineering only if his or her primary degree is a BS.
+The student must meet the degree requirements for a bachelor of science in mechanical engineering, including SEAS general, major, technical electives, humanities/social science, and SEAS/technical GPA requirements.
 Students earning other degrees (e.g., BA, BBA, BFA) must meet the requirements for a double degree.

 Graduation grade-point average criteria:

 To satisfactorily complete a second major in biomedical engineering, a student must have a minimum grade-point average of 2.2 in all technical engineering courses outlined in the fifth, sixth, seventh, and eighth semesters of the curriculum.

 Recommended program of study

 |CHEM 1111||General Chemistry I 1|

 |PHYS 1021||University Physics I 1|